-- O1 To minimise risk to people and property. - O2 To ensure that development does not cause flood levels to rise or exacerbate flooding on the surrounding floodplain. - O3 To ensure existing overland flow paths are maintained and to ensure new structures do not obstruct the free flow of floodwaters. - O4 To increase flood hazard awareness. - O5 To reduce the long term risks associated with tidal inundation, elevated sea levels and/or waves overtopping foreshore defences. - O6 To maintain Council's streetscape objectives in existing commercial and heritage areas.
+- 01 - To ensure existing overland flow paths are maintained and to ensure new structures do not obstruct the free flow of floodwaters.

+To increase flood hazard awareness.
+02

+- 03

+- 04

+- 05 To reduce the long term risks associated with tidal inundation, elevated sea levels and/or waves overtopping foreshore defences.

+- To maintain Council's streetscape objectives in existing commercial and heritage areas.
+06